geudde/attic-chest/pages/13.reference/01.porden/docs.md

 250 THE RESTORATION. book vi.

 The wanderers quit these busy realms of light,
-And plunge once more in silence aud in night ; 170
+And plunge once more in silence aud in night; 170

 Yet still from Ariel's crown the unfading ray
 Supplied the absence of ethereal day.